CU-ESIIL/Maka-Sitomniya/README.md

   - Ensure commits have clear and concise messages.
   - Document major changes in the meeting notes.
   - Review and merge changes through pull requests for oversight.
+  - Practice Wolakota - ensure your contributions are respectful and do not violate Tribal protocols.
+  - Detailed information about contributing to this project can be found in the documents folder (contributing.md).

 ## Getting Help
 - If you encounter any issues or have questions, please refer to the [ESIIL Support Page](https://esiil-support-page-url/) or contact the repository maintainers directly.